+Graduate students wanting to appeal a decision made within the scope of this policy must comply with the following procedure:

+Initial Appeal to the Department Head

-Graduate students wanting to appeal a decision made within the scope of this policy must first appeal to their department head within 10 business days of the student receiving written notification of the decision.
-The appeal should include a signed letter from the student along with any relevant documentation.
-If the student has a graduate committee on file with The Graduate School, the department head must consult with the student’s graduate committee.
-The department head may consult with the Assistant Dean of The Graduate School, or any other individuals with information relevant to the appeal.
-The appealing student has a right to meet with their department head during this review process.
-The department head will provide a response to the appeal within 10 business days that includes a determination with a rationale for the decision.
+Appeals must first be made to the student’s department head within 10 business days of the student receiving written notification of the decision.
+The appeal must include a signed letter from the student specifying the basis for the appeal and the requested outcome along with any relevant documentation.

+The department head will review the appeal and any relevant documentation.
+If the student has a graduate committee on file with The Graduate School, the department head shall consult with the student’s graduate committee.
+The department head may also consult with the Assistant Dean of The Graduate School, or any other individuals with information relevant to the appeal.
+The department head may request additional documentation from the student or other individuals on campus with information relevant to the appeal, as appropriate.

+The department head will provide a written response to the appeal within 10 business days that includes a determination with a rationale for the decision.
 If the department head upholds the appeal, the student must complete a Plan of Action.
 A template is available on the form’s page of the Graduate School’s website.
 The student works with their committee chair to complete the Plan of Action.
-The plan must enumerate the items to be completed for the student to return to good standing and will be signed by the student, the student’s committee chair, department head, and The Graduate School.
+The plan must enumerate the items to be completed for the student to return to good standing and must be approved and signed by the student, the student’s committee chair, department head, and The Graduate School.

+Appeal to the Graduate School Dean

+Students that have already completed the Initial Appeal to the Department and that are not satisfied with the decision may appeal the decision to the Graduate School Dean.

+Appeals to the Graduate School Dean must be made within 10 business days of the student receiving the appeal response from the department head.
+The appeal must include a signed letter from the student, the department head’s determination, and any other documentation the student believes is relevant to the appeal.

-If the student is not satisfied with the decision of the department head, they may appeal the decision to the Graduate School Dean.
-In conducting a review, the Graduate School Dean must consult with the Dean of Students, the Dean of the academic college, the department head, and may consult with any other individuals with information relevant to the appeal.
-If the student has a graduate committee on file with The Graduate School, the Graduate School Dean must also consult with the student’s graduate committee.
-The Dean can request additional documentation relevant to the appeal from the student or others within the university.
-The appealing student has a right to meet with the Graduate Dean during this review process.
+The Graduate School Dean shall review the appeal request and any provided documentation.
+The Graduate School Dean can request additional documentation relevant to the appeal from the student or others within the university.
+In conducting a review, the Graduate School Dean must consult with the Dean of the academic college, the department head, and the graduate committee, and may consult with any other individuals with information relevant to the appeal.
+The appealing student has a right to meet with the Graduate School Dean during this review process.

-After making a thorough review of an appeal and conducting the required consultations with parties relevant to the appeal, The Graduate School Dean will issue a final decision on the appeal within 25 business days of first receiving it.
+After making a thorough review of an appeal and conducting the required consultations with parties relevant to the appeal, The Graduate School Dean will issue a final decision on the appeal within 15 business days of first receiving it, unless good cause exists to extend the deadline.
 The decision will be sent to the student, the student’s committee chair, and the department head.
-The Graduate Dean has the final responsibility per the role and scope of the position.
+The Graduate School Dean has the final responsibility per the role and scope of the position.

+If The Graduate School Dean approves the appeal, the student must complete a Plan of Action.
+A template can be obtained online on the forms page of The Graduate School’s website.
+The student should work with their committee chair to complete the Plan of Action.
+The plan must enumerate the items to be completed for the student to return to good standing and will be signed by the student, the student’s committee chair, department head, and the graduate school.